Get your local election candidates to support the call to divest

 - Create an eye-catching placard — If your group is feeling creative, making a placard can be a great group activity.
 You can then invite pledged candidates to take a photo with your banner and use this to promote the campaign to other candidates and to encourage your supporters to take action.

-See the final FAQ in this section for details of how to help Democracy Club with collecting candidate contact information in the lead-up to the elections.
+- See the final FAQ in this section for details on how to help Democracy Club with collecting candidate contact information in the lead-up to the elections.